nealcaren/CrisisOpportunity/markdown/chicago_crime.md

 By this comparison we see that in 1872 the ratio of negro arrests to total arrests was two and a half times as great as the ratio of the negro population to the total population; in 1880 the ratio of arrests was four and a half times as great; in 1890 the ratio of arrests was seven times as great; in 1892 the ratio of arrests was nine times as great; in 1894 the ratio of arrests was five and three-fourths times as great; and in 1896 the ratio [210]{.pagenum}
 of negro arrests to the total arrests was seven times as great as the ratio of the negro population to the total population.

-*Ratio of Negro Arrests to the Negro Population, Compared with the Ratio of Total Arrests to the Total Population*
+Table: Ratio of Negro Arrests to the Negro Population, Compared with the Ratio of Total Arrests to the Total Population

 | Year | Ratio of negro arrests | Ratio of total arrests | Year | Ratio of negro arrests | Ratio of total arrests |
 |------|-----------------------|------------------------|------|-----------------------|------------------------|